 The first of his family to attend college, he earned a B.S.
 Degree in Public Administration from the University of Maryland (1959) and M.S.
 Degree in Highway Traffic Safety Administration from Michigan State University (1965).
 An avid sportsman, Dewey loved horses, and was an ardent supporter of University of Maryland athletics and the Baltimore Orioles and Baltimore Ravens.

 Dewey served in the Army from 1955 -1957 and the FBI as a Correlation Analyst generating reports for the White House, Attorney General and other high government officials before beginning his 50+ year career in the National Highway Traffic Safety and National Transportation Standards.
 His work in Safety Management Systems and Integrated Data Management Systems earned him the National Safety Council’s Distinguished Service to Safety Award in 1990.
 He also served as a member of the first Highway Safety Delegation to the People’s Republic of China.

 A memorial service will be held Tuesday, August 27th with at 6 pm and viewing from 5 – 8 pm at Beckman – Williamson Funeral Home in Rockledge, Florida.Funeral services are will be held at the Cape Canaveral National Cemetery at 1 pm on Wednesday, August 28th.
 Please arrive by 12:45 pm.Contributions in his memory should be made to your favorite charity in lieu of flowers.
 You may sign Dewey Jordan’s guestbook at www.beckmanwilliamson.com

-To send flowers to Alvis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alvis "Dewey" Jordan, please visit our floral store.